Islam in Luxembourg: Population

 The bulk of the Muslim population lives in urban areas with 70 percent residing in Luxembourg and four other cities.
 According to the Assembly of the Muslim Community in Luxembourg, it is estimated that about 10,000 to 15,000 Muslims presently reside in the Grand-Duchy.
 However, it has been illegal for the government to collect statistics on religious beliefs and practices.
 Furthermore, it is unclear how many are citizens of the Grand-Duchy.
-As of 2025, there is an estimated 40,000 Muslims living in Luxembourg, about 6% of the population.
+As of 2025, there are an estimated 40,000 Muslims living in Luxembourg, about 6% of the population.

 There are currently six mosques in Luxembourg: Mamer (which is also home to the Islamic Cultural Centre), Esch-sur-Alzette, Wiltz, Diekirch and Luxembourg City.
 About 1,000 adults attend Friday prayers regularly in these places of worship.
 There is also an increasing number of converts and this is reflected in the sermons in the mosques, which are delivered in Arabic, Bosnian, French, and English.